Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: Conclusion

 \section{Conclusion}

 The characteristics of a pure CsI crystal coupled with two SiPMs were investigated at temperatures ranging from 86\,K to room temperature.
 The increased light yield and decay time at low temperatures were observed consistently with the literature.
-We obtained a light yield of 37.9 $\pm$ 1.5 photoelectrons per keV at 86\,K, which is 18 times larger than the light yield at room temperature.
-We investigated the expected sensitivities of the 200\,kg undoped CsI experiment operated at 77\,K with a 1-year period of operation, 1\,count/kg/keV/day background rate, and a 5\,NPE energy threshold.
-In this scenario, the undoped CsI crystal can explore low-mass dark matter of 60\,MeV/c$^{2}$ and 2\,GeV/c$^{2}$ with the world's best sensitivities for WIMP-proton spin-dependent interactions.
+We obtained a light yield of 26.2 $\pm$ 1.3 PE/keV at 86\,K, which is 12 times larger than the light yield at room temperature.
+Given our capacity for producing low-background undoped CsI crystals, we investigated the expected sensitivity of a 200\,kg undoped CsI experiment operating at 77\,K with a 1-year exposure, 1\,count/kg/keV/day background rate, and a 5\,PE energy threshold.
+In this scenario, the undoped CsI crystal can explore low-mass dark matter between 60\,MeV/c$^{2}$ and 2\,GeV/c$^{2}$ with the world's best sensitivities for WIMP-proton spin-dependent interactions.